 The Gayle and Tom Benson Cancer Center

-Currently, there is not a comprehensive cancer center with robust clinical care and research in New Orleans.
-Ochsner's unique combination of patient care, research, and education set the institution apart from other healthcare providers in the region who are able to provide some, but not all, of the services needed by cancer patients and their families.
-In addition, a research partnership with LSU Health Sciences Center ensures that clinical and basic research into cancer prevention, treatment, and cure receives the highest attention.
+The goal of the Ochsner Cancer Services team is to provide the most advanced cancer care available and, at the same time, to offer the compassionate support that enables the patient to meet the challenge of living with cancer.
+Ochsner’s unique combination of patient care, research and education set the institution apart from other healthcare providers in the region who are able to provide some, but not all, of the services needed by cancer patients and their families.
+In addition, a research partnership with LSU Health Sciences Center ensures that clinical and basic research into cancer prevention, treatment and cure receives the highest attention.
+Also, Ochsner is a member of the Louisiana Cancer Consortium.